yokoffing/ChatGPT-Prompts/README.md

 > Make a dialogue.
 God speaks to Moses using `youth slang`.

 ## Debate
->Write a US presidential debate between the following candidates: Kim Kardashian, a cat, Lady Gaga, and Michelle Obama
+> * Write a US presidential debate between the following candidates: Kim Kardashian, a cat, Lady Gaga, and Michelle Obama

 ### [Socratic dialog](https://unofficialbird.com/rinireg/status/1629754865768632320?s=20)

 ## Scripts
-Many of these have been nuked by the censors.
+Many of these have been nerfed by the censors.

 <details>